rramadeu/R_Package_Workshop/README.md

 Licence: GPL-3

 This is the ouline for the an internal [Statgen Lab/ESALQ/USP](http://statgen.esalq.usp.br ) R Package workshop.
 The main idea of this Workshop was present the whys of creating a package.
+Any questions and suggestions, fell free to drop me a email: rramadeu at gmail dot com

 # The idea of the simple package `Ntcrossprod`
 First, the package created in this tutorial was built to be simple, easily understood, and useful.
 It solves a common problem in Mixed Models and Genomic Selection: high memmory (RAM) consumption when making `tcrossprod(x)` in a given narrow matrix (*i.e* when the number of columns is much bigger than the number of rows).
 This type of multiplication can easily freezes the machice.
 The solution is to split the multiplication in a loop.
 Therefore, using less memmory and demanding more time.